Comment on page

-- When the check box of the LiDAR points in image is enabled, users can see the LiDAR points projected in the camera image using the extrinsic params.
+LiDAR points in image: Users can see the LiDAR points projected in the camera image using the extrinsic params.

-When the check box of the Show target in LiDAR is enabled, users can see the target highlighted in the LiDAR frame using the extrinsic params.
+- Show target in LiDAR: Users can see the checkerboard points projected in the LiDAR frame using the extrinsic params.

-- This shows the extracted target from the original lidar file.
-They are used.
-In that case, for the error stats calculation.
+This shows the extracted target from the original lidar file.
+This is used for the error stats calculation.
 We compare the extracted target with the projected target.

-- Input and generated target: This contains the fused output of the above two files.
+- Input and generated target: This contains the fused output of the Input cloud and Generated target.
 This helps us to analyze the difference between the input and the generated output before optimization.